Yoav666s/dnd-wiki/collections/_adventures/silentspire-manor-first-steps.md

 **No resident has been kidnapped and Tallis is in the party.** Silentspire Manor: Maritime Machinations.

-**No resident has been kidnapped and Tallis is not in the party.** Silentspire Manor:
+**No resident has been kidnapped and Tallis is not in the party.** Silentspire Manor: Corrupted Garden

 ***Note to the DM:** The Player might want to hire guards after the incident if they weren't kidnapped.
 See [[Hiring Guards]] before ending the adventure.*